MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Set the directory to use for storing user data.

-If you enable this policy, Google Chrome uses the specified directory regardless of whether the user has set the '--user-data-dir' command-line flag.
+If you enable this policy, Microsoft Edge uses the specified directory regardless of whether the user has set the '--user-data-dir' command-line flag.

 If you don't enable this policy, the default profile path is used, but the user can override it by using the '--user-data-dir' flag.
 Users can find the directory for the profile at edge://version/ under profile path.

-To avoid data loss or other errors, don't configure this policy to a volume's root directory or to a directory that's used for other purposes, because Google Chrome manages its contents.
+To avoid data loss or other errors, don't configure this policy to a volume's root directory or to a directory that's used for other purposes, because Microsoft Edge manages its contents.

 See [https://go.microsoft.com/fwlink/?linkid=2095041](https://go.microsoft.com/fwlink/?linkid=2095041) for a list of variables that can be used.